amplication/docs/docs/community/handling-a-new-issue.md

 slug: /community/handling-a-new-issue
 ---

-# Managing Projects on GitHub
+# Handling a New Issue

 **This article describes how the Amplication team responds to a new issue in GitHub.**

 Members of the Amplication community can contribute to the development of Amplication by opening an issue in the [Amplication repository on GitHub](https://github.com/amplication).
 The issue can be a feature request, a bug report,  a documentation update, or a dependency issue.

 The process described in this document begins after a new issue has been created .
 The issue will have been added to the **Backlog** project automatically and Maintainers will have received a notification from **Discord** that a new issue has been opened.

 It is expected that the Contributor will have entered a detailed description of the issue, explaining what problems need to be solved, including any suggestions regarding which steps are required to resolve them.